Geological-Survey-of-Western-Australia/atratus/docs/source/logging_exceptions.rst

 1. How do we ensure that issues with inputs and code are easily distinguished?
 1. How do we get rid of the try:except boilerplate?

-The **first** of these issues is handled by loggging every data-associated fault with a *KnownException*.
+The **first** of these issues is handled by logging every data-associated fault with a *KnownException*.
 Faults with the codebase may cause the program to exit per normal.

 The **second** case is handled by the division of logging files into two